GreatCowBASIC/Help/output/md/midpoint_circle_algorithm.md

 midpoint circle algorithm determines the points needed for drawing a circle.
 The algorithm is a variant of
 <a href="https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm" class="link">Bresenham’s line algorithm</a>,
-and is thus sometimes known as Bresenham’s circle algorithm, although not actually invented by
+and is thus sometimes known as Bresenham’s circle algorithm, although it was not actually invented by
 <a href="https://en.wikipedia.org/wiki/Jack_Elton_Bresenham" class="link">Jack E. Bresenham</a>.

-The example program below show the midpoint circle algorithm within GCBASIC.
+The example program below shows the midpoint circle algorithm within GCBASIC.

 <span class="strong">**Example Output on GLCD Device:**</span>